-Management is nominating five individuals to the Board, all of whom are current directors of the Company.
+Management is nominating seven individuals to the Board, five of whom are current directors of the Company.

 The Guidelines suggest that the board of directors of every reporting issuer should be constituted with a majority of individuals who qualify as "independent" directors under NI 52-110, which provides that a director is independent if he or she has no direct or indirect "material relationship" with the Company.
 The "material relationship" is defined as a relationship which could, in the view of the Company's Board, reasonably interfere with the exercise of a director's independent judgement.
-All of the current members of the Board are considered "independent" within the meaning of NI 52-110, except for Keith Bodnarchuk, who is the President and CEO of the Company and Wesley Short who is the former CFO and current Executive Vice President of the Company.
+All of the current members of the Board are considered "independent" within the meaning of NI 52-110, except for Keith Bodnarchuk, who is the President and CEO of the Company.

 The Board has a stewardship responsibility to supervise the management of and oversee the conduct of the business of the Company, provide leadership and direction to Management, evaluate Management, set policies appropriate for the business of the Company and approve corporate strategies and goals.
-The day-to-day management of the business and affairs of the Company is delegated by the Board to the CEO and the President.
+The day- to-day management of the business and affairs of the Company is delegated by the Board to the CEO and the President.
 The Board will give direction and guidance through the President to Management and will keep Management informed of its evaluation of the senior officers in achieving and complying with goals and policies established by the Board.